 If you can think it, you can have it or be it or do it!!
 You’re not stuck anywhere.
 You’re not a tree.

 10 Breathe babe, breathe

-It might be a good time to start meditating or to sit quietly with your emotions and learn how to control them.
+It might be a good time to start meditating or sit quietly with your emotions and learn to control them.
 Emotional pain is very debilitating and can suck the life out of you if you let it.

 There are so many really good guided meditations on Insight Timer and also on YouTube.

 If you are angry or anxious, put on some music or do some deep breathing exercises.
 You must learn how to control all your emotions or they will control you.

 How Do You Move On After a Long-Term Marriage?